AndersDeath/diary2/000-current.md

 # 29 September - Friday - Yerevan - 365 day of immigration

 Today is my 365th day of immigration and tomorrow I am flying to Saint-Petersburg.
 I will no count it as coming back because it will be a business trip.
 I need to bring my documents to Germany visa center and then go back home - Yerevan.
 I was working for a whole day on some interesting features and also I wrote a bit code.
 Maybe it everything is ok I will work on airplane a bit.
+Actually everything looks nice.
+I